From All of Us to All of You: United States

 The special ends with Jiminy Cricket sharing his memorable moment, his song "When You Wish Upon a Star" (from Pinocchio), which he states "symbolizes faith, hope and all the things that Christmas stands for".

-Starting in 1963 and continuing through the 1970s, all of the scenes with Walt and Tinker Bell's intros, as well as Santa's Workshop, were replaced by a teaser for Disney's new or upcoming feature films, including The Sword in the Stone (1963), The Jungle Book (1967), The Aristocats (1970), Robin Hood (1973) and Pete's Dragon (1977).
-The 1979 broadcast aired the 1951 Donald Duck/Chip 'n' Dale short Corn Chips, and the Aristocats returned in 1980 to promote the cartoon's re-release.
+Starting in 1963 and continuing through the 1970s, all scenes with Walt and Tinker Bell's intros, as well as Santa's Workshop, were replaced with a surprise gift, which were teasers for upcoming Disney films, including The Sword in the Stone (1963), The Jungle Book (1967), The Aristocats (1970), Robin Hood (1973) and Pete's Dragon (1977).
+In the 1963 version, Walt Disney presented the surprise gift.
+Starting in 1967, Jiminy Cricket hosted the surprise gift segment.
+The 1979 broadcast differed from the rest, as a pre-existing short, Corn Chips (1951), starring Donald Duck and Chip 'n' Dale was presented.

 Denmark

-In Denmark, the show is called Disneys Juleshow: Fra alle os til alle jer ("Disney's Christmas Show: From All of Us to All of You") and is broadcast every Christmas Eve at 4 PM on DR1.
+In Denmark, the show is called Disneys Juleshow: Fra alle os til alle jer (Disney's Christmas Show: From All of Us to All of You) and is broadcast every Christmas Eve at 4:00 p.m. on DR1.
 It is narrated by Danish actor Ove Sprogøe who does the Danish voice of Jiminy Cricket.
 Clips from feature films are voiced in Danish while shorts are in English with Danish subtitles.
+It was first broadcast in 1967, but Danish audio was not available until 1979.

 The Danish version features the following shorts: